bigchaindb/bigchaindb-driver/docs/advanced-usage.rst

        ...:     private_keys=alice.private_key,
        ...: )

-Send the transaction over to the node
+Send the transaction over to the node and an error will occur, informing the user of the double spend and specifying the matching `asset_id`.

 .. code-block:: python